Orange Beach Fishing Captain Troy Frady

 I believe that every moment, every breath, every wave and every fish you catch has the potential to become it’s own story.
 A story that is so amazing, you can share with others and be able to pass on to your grand kids.
 My passion, energy and enthusiasm abound on every deep sea fishing trip.
 Because I am rested each week (Take Sunday’s Off), I am always up beat, full of encouragement and look forward to meeting every passenger, calling you by name, getting to know you and ultimately sharing a unique fishing charter that will leave you enthusiastic about your next trip.
 I love to joke around and tell stories about some of the most interesting fishing trips and experiences I have had in years past and how they have affected my operation and have developed into policies we have in place today.
-BTW, If you have a dry sense of humor, or are little bit nerdy or don’t care for a happy captain, I will do my best to get you out of your shell so you too can enjoy deep sea fishing.
+BTW, If you or another family member have a dry sense of humor, or are little bit nerdy or don’t care for a happy captain, I will do my best to get you out of your shell so you too can enjoy deep sea fishing.
 I promise that I will do all I can to ensure you too have a good experience anyway.

 Who Is Captain Troy?
 What Is He Really All About?

 I am a laid back, down to earth, independent conservative thinker who is a friend that a friend would love to have.
 I have a touch of Attention Deficit Disorder (ADD), so don’t be surprised if one minute I take off chasing rabbits, LOL.
 Honestly, I love everyone I meet and enjoy getting to know you by your first name.
 When it comes to fishing, I have learned over the years, to challenge traditions in order to start a few of my own.
 Early in life, I questioned “why things are done they way they are,” and tried to figure out better, more efficient and hopefully more profitable ways to do things.
 Some things I tried, didn’t work at all.
 Some things were huge successes.
 One thing I figured out soon after leaving corporate and entering the fishing world, there was a whole lot of room for improvement.
 There was especially a lot of room to improve on customer service and teach people about conservation of our marine resources.

 When I began charter fishing in 2002, I found a whole new world of opportunities that had never been challenged or exposed in the fishing industry.
 There were a lot of negative stereotypes that came with being a charter captain that I felt, needed to be changed in order to professionalize the fishing industry.
 Not everyone who owns and operates charter boats are grumpy ole codgers.
 One thing about me is; I’m really humble and not impressed by someone’s fame, their money, their followers, their degrees or their titles.
 I am however, very impressed by people who are kind, loving, generous, have integrity, a sense of humility.
 I certainly don’t expect anyone to call me “captain.”
 Its OK to call me captain, but I just don’t expect it.
 It is OK to call me Troy.